AndiA76/SDCND01_2D_Object_Detection/README.md

 # Object Detection in an Urban Environment

-Project 1 of Udacity's "Self-Driving Car Engineer" Nanodegree Program about 2D Object Detection in an Urban Environment using Waymo Open Dataset focusing on exploratory experiments using TensorFlow's Object Detection API.
+Computer vision project submission 1 of Udacity's "Self-Driving Car Engineer" Nanodegree Program about 2D Object Detection in an Urban Environment using Waymo Open Dataset focusing on exploratory experiments using TensorFlow's Object Detection API.
+This project has been developed based on the [starter code](https://github.com/udacity/nd013-c1-vision-starter) provided by Udacity.

-Copyright @ Andreas Albrecht

 ## Introduction